ramyaperi/devops-capstone/README.md

  which are in the folder /aws
 - few steps in   Kubernetes cluster initialization were done manually as this was first attemp at setting up and needed debugging (not a repetative task anyway)
+- Dockerfile is in frontend (onla frondend folder needs actual deployment)